Tension

 Then you read it over and pick the most powerful emotions and sensations to keep.
 Delete the rest (or save in a workbook for future reference).

-—like you're watching a film in slow motion or as if the main character, other characters he or she sees, and everything around him of her is moving underwater.
+Another technique is to slow down time from the main character's point of view—like you're watching a film in slow motion or as if the main character, other characters he or she sees, and everything around him of her is moving underwater.

 Then describe everything that the main character sees, hears, smells in this slow-motion pace.
 This should be used at a moment of high tension or suspense, and should be used sparingly.
 The length of the passage should be relatively short—a few sentences or a short paragraph.